(1 AUG 2018)

 Also known as the "bad-ass looking fork".

 We should point out that only 1 WREN ATK fork was needed for this test, as it could be configured as a 120mm travel fork, and as a 150mm travel fork within 15 minutes of service time, due to its modular design.
 Once the fork was opened up, tokens needed to be added/subtracted or moved around to modify travel height and AC height.
-Fork innards were re-greased, and closed up using readily available tools.
+Fork internals were re-greased, and closed up using readily available tools.
+(This is a benefit feature of the Wren ATK forks - easy to adjust AC and travel, and only two forks cover the full suspension travel range from 100-150mm.
+Manitou uses 5 forks in the pro model and another 4 forks in the COMP line, to achieve the same feature-set.)

 The WREN ATK was the most expensive fork tested.
 In addition to the retail box price, you will need to purchase a cold-weather damper for the fork to perform in the same operating ranges as the MASTODON PRO, right out of the box.
 This now makes the WREN ATK's total cost about $250 CDN higher than a MASTODON PRO.
 This additional cost is really hard to justify, with all things in this review considered.